kawojue/Python-Tutorial-YT/README.md

 # Python-Tutorial-YT
-You either clone it on your device or download the Zip file and extract.
+You can either clone it on your device or download the Zip file and extract.